 (Photo: Megan Plain/WCSN)

-In Sunday’s series finale, freshman left-hander Zach Dixon got the opportunity to capture the biggest win of the season for the Sun Devils.
+In Sunday’s series finale, freshman left-hander Zach Dixon got the opportunity to capture the biggest win of the season for the Sun Devils — and he delivered.

 Three innings was all Smith had expected from Dixon, who was making is first career start.

 “We said if he can get through the order and maybe try to get through those left-handers maybe one more time, then he would’ve done his job,” Smith said.
 “With the freshman it’s the incremental steps, you know.
 I always tell guys, because they’ll say, ‘Coach, you don’t have confidence in me,’ well, you give us confidence.
 It’s the things that you do, by your performance, that will put another notch in confidence.”